 Would you like to sponsor Sebastian?
-Sebastian showed up at Thanksgiving, cold, hungry, wet from the rain, curled up against a window, begging to be let into the house.
+Sebastian showed up one Thanksgiving, cold, hungry, wet from the rain, curled up against a window, begging to be let into the house.
 Of course, we’d never leave the poor fellow to his fate.
 It’s freezing and wet in late November, and he’s obviously a thoroughly domesticated, people-dependent kitty.
 We got him a good meal immediately and a vet appointment for an injured paw.

-It seems his teenage behavior is going to continue into adulthood and he’ll keep everyone very busy laughing and bailing him out of trouble.
-He’s also a foody with no discretion.
-Weight is also an issue for him.
+It seems his teenage behavior is going to continue throughout his adult life, and he’ll keep everyone very busy laughing and bailing him out of trouble.
+He’s also foody with no discretion.
+Weight is an issue for him.
 He LOVES food!
-Your food, his food, the dog’s food (dog does not see humor in this habit)!
+Your food, his food, the dog’s food (the dog does not see the humor in this habit)!

 Sebastian is a medium-to-large (11 pounds +/- a bit) black short-haired cat with gorgeous two-tone gold eyes.
 He’s extremely smart and has a great personality.
 The toy he’s playing with, in the video below, is one of the toys we use for paw therapy.
 He has to use his paw and wrist to try to catch the ball.